 During the Second World War, Hartung was eager to fight against Germany, so he joined the French regular army.
 Due to his German nationality, he was be transferred to the Foreign Legion.
 In November 1944, an attack occurred in the city of Belfort which left him seriously injured.
 Due to this injury, his right leg had to be amputated.
 Hartung returned from the war traumatized, but also impatient to continue his pictorial work after 5 years of interruption.
-Upon his return, he was very concerned about his injuries, but also about other artists.
-Artists who, unlike him, did not go to fight, and were therefore able to develop their careers and perfect their art whilst he had been fighting.
+Upon his return, he was very concerned by his injuries, but also by the fact that other artists who did not go to fight, were therefore able to develop their careers and perfect their art whilst he had been fighting.

-When Hans Hartung arrived in Paris in the 1930s, he lived in precarious conditions and had great difficulty in obtaining art supplies.
+When Hans Hartung arrived in Paris in the 1930s, he was struggling to make ends meet and had great difficulty in obtaining art supplies.
 One day his friend Jean Hélion, who was also a painter, gave him an advice that Hans would never forget.
 He advised him to always remain faithful to his sketches, and to accept his mistakes.
 Thus, from this period on, and until the 1960s, Hartung faithfully reproduced all of his sketches on canvas, through the use of a grid.
 This process allowed him to save on canvases, paint and brushes.
 As wild and dynamic as his paintings may appear, they were in fact meticulously and consciously prepared.

 3. His wife was also an abstract painter.

-Too often left in the shadow of her husband, Anna Eva Bergman was also an artist.
-Initially an illustrator and caricaturist, she made many visuals for magazines or even cooking books.
+Too often overshadowed by the work of her husband, Anna Eva Bergman was also an artist.
+Initially an illustrator and caricaturist, she made many visuals for magazines and even cooking books.
 It was during the 1950s, when she reconnected with Hans after their separation, that she started questioning her work.
 After a break, she, just like Hans, began to work on abstract painting.
 But unlike Hartung, she produced much quieter, serene works, large dark blue canvases, with gold and silver stars.

 After encountering many financial problems in Germany, Hans and his wife moved to Paris in 1935.
 They then lived in a studio at 19 rue Daguerre in Paris.
 During this period he worked with artists such as Mondrian, Miró and Calder.
-It is also during this period that he began to exhibit at the Pierre Loeb Gallery, and to participate each year in the Salon des Surindépendants.
+It is also during this period that he began to exhibit at the Pierre Loeb Gallery and participate in the Salon des Surindépendants each year.